 Facebook’s mission is to bring the world closer together.
-Through products like Instagram, Facebook and WhatsApp, they’ve been able to change the way we communicate.
-Most of us have used at least one of these services at some point, whether to talk with friends, discover events or review our favorite restaurants.
+Through products like Instagram, Facebook, and WhatsApp, they’ve been able to change the way we communicate.
+Most of us have used at least one of these services at some point, whether to talk with friends, discover events, or review our favorite restaurants.

-Facebook Software Engineering Salary Levels
+Facebook Engineer Salary Levels

 Engineers who join Facebook are assigned a level.
 This level is associated with their seniority within the company; the higher the level, the more responsibility you take on.
 Most big companies, especially in the technology industry, use a similar system.
 Levels ensure that everyone earns a comparable salary based on their impact on the business.